2-Ingredient Banana Ice Cream

 This post may contain paid links.
 For more information, please see our disclosure policy.

-I highly, highly recommend this 2-Ingredient Banana Ice Cream!
+Whether you make the banana peanut butter ice cream or just the plain banana version, I promise this will be a dessert that your family loves – kids and adults alike.
 It’s super easy to make, and it’s incredibly creamy.
 Truthfully, you can make this ice cream without the condensed milk, but I find the milk really adds a nice touch to the texture of the finished ice cream.
 No churn.
 2 ingredients.
 How can you go wrong there?
 Grab a spoon and dig in!

 2-Ingredient Banana Ice Cream